Welcome to Orientation!

 6. Check the StudentAdmin system to be sure you do not have any holds on your account that will prevent registration

 We will use the WebEx platform to conduct your advising session.
 All University students have access to this platform.
 At your assigned meeting time, please go to the meeting room link you received via email the day prior, and your advisor will greet you.

 - If you do not have access to technology, and need to conduct a phone appointment, please indicate that on your student information form

 - Remember if using your camera function that your advisor can see you and your surroundings

-- The English Guided Placement survey will be used to place you in the appropriate English course.
+The English Guided Placement Survey (GPS) will be used to place you in the appropriate English course.
 Information including writing sample prompts can be found on the English Guided Placement Survey (GPS) site.

-- Any student who has earned a score of 4 or 5 on the AP English Language or English Literature exam will receive credit for English
+AP Exams: A score of a 4 or 5 on the AP English Language or English Literature exam will receive credit for English 1011.

-- Students who successfully complete English courses in a UConn ECE program will receive the same credit as that given by UConn
+ECE Credits: Students who successfully complete English 1010 or 1011 courses in a UConn ECE program will receive the same credits that are given by UConn.

-AP examination scores must be sent directly from the College Board to the Office of Undergraduate Admissions.
-To receive AP academic credit at UConn you must earn a 4 or 5 on your AP exam, with the exception of MATH BC where a 3 is accepted.
+- Earn a 4 or 5 on your AP exam, with the exception of MATH BC where a 3 is accepted

 Your advisor will help you determine how your AP scores will transfer to UConn.